ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 Create DockerHub Repository
 ---------------------------
 The Artemis image will be stored and managed in DockerHub.
 Kubernetes will pull it from there and deploy it afterwards.
-This approach should not be used in production since the Docker image will contain all configuation secrets in the ``application-*.yml`` files.
-Instead, private Docker registry should be used.
+This approach should not be used in production since the Docker image will contain all configuration secrets in the ``application-*.yml`` files.
+Instead, a private Docker registry should be used.

 After you log in to your `DockerHub <https://hub.docker.com/>`__ account you can create as many public repositories as you want.
-In order to create a repository you need to select the ``Create repository`` button.
+To create a repository you need to select the ``Create repository`` button.

 **DockerHub:**